ZergLev/Telegram-Bot/README.md

 # Telegram-Bot
 A beginner level bot using Dialog Flow Framework

+Requirements.
+To use the bot you need either:
+1. Python 3 + Dialog Flow Framework (dff[telegram, stats])
-Requirements: Python 3 or Docker with Docker-Compose
+or 2.
+Docker with Docker-Compose

 To run the bot directly with your python interpreter type in the terminal:
 ```commandline